vidyabhandari/intern-dashboard/README.md

-# 🌟 Donation Dashboard Web App
+# 🌟 Intern Dashboard Portal Web App

 A full-stack web application that allows users to:
 - Track their **total donations**